bdeckard92/dupUT/02-Lesson-Plans/09-NodeJS/README.md

 Why are students learning Node.js?

-* Node.js is well suited for building interactive web applications and using JavaScript for both client-side and server-side functionality
+* Node.js is well-suited for building interactive web applications and allows developers to use JavaScript for both client-side and server-side functionality.

 * Node.js offers a rich package ecosystem and easy access to a multitude of libraries and tools, including Express.js.